ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

         Noise
         -  Be aware of what information is noise and does not matter ot what you're building...you can easily interpret a wrong fact or figure to negativitely influence your decisions
         -  Noise comes form possible competitors, etc.
-    The Minimal Viable Segments
+    - The Minimal Viable Segments
-    Failing
+    - Failing

 2) The Product
-    Why build a product?
+    - Why build a product?
-    Product Market Fit vs Product Market Channel Fit Iteration and Feedback Loops
+    - Product Market Fit vs Product Market Channel Fit
+    - Iteration and Feedback Loops
-    Scarce resources
+    - Scarce resources
-    Failing
+    - Failing
+    - The Hackers Mindset
 3) The Company
-    Why build a company?
+    - Why build a company?
-    Building Companies are hard
+    - Building Companies are hard
-    Making Impact
+    - Making Impact
-    Understanding your mission, vision and values
+    - Understanding your mission, vision and values
-    Getting people to buy into the vision
+    - Getting people to buy into the vision
-    Building Teams
+    - Building Teams
         - Short-term vs Long-term
-    Team Formation
+    - Team Formation
-    Hiring
+    - Hiring
         - Where to find people
-    Culture
+    - Culture
-    Funding & Raising Money
+    - Funding & Raising Money
-    The functions of a company
+    - The functions of a company
         - Customer
         - Product
         - Revenue Generation
         - Sales
         - Operating Costs
-    Failing
+    - Failing

 # About the Author